10 Simple Tips To Stay Healthy In An Office Job

 9. Get enough sleep.

-Waking up refreshed and strong in the morning will help prevent binging and caffeine cravings later in the day.
+Waking up refreshed and strong in the morning may help prevent bingeing and caffeine cravings later in the day.

 10. Put some inspirational quotes or photos in your workspace.